 The TEG has been working on recommendations for the development of an EU Green Bond Standard, with a view to increasing transparency and comparability of the green bond market, as well as to provide clarity to issuers on the steps to follow for an issuance, in order to scale up sustainable finance.

-On 18 June 2019, the TEG published a report on EU Green Bond Standard, to reflect both the feedback received from stakeholders and the latest analyses conducted by the Group.
+On 18 June 2019, the TEG published a preliminary report on EU Green Bond Standard, to reflect both the feedback received from stakeholders and the latest analyses conducted by the Group.
 A summary of the report is also available.
-No additional call for feedback is foreseen for the June report.
+There was no additional call for feedback on the June report.

-The TEG has been working on defining minimum standards for the methodologies of the “EU Climate Transition” and “EU Paris-aligned” benchmarks, addressing the risk of greenwashing.
-It has also worked on disclosure requirements in relation to Environmental, Social and Governance (ESG) factors and the alignment with the Paris agreement, including the standard format to be used to report such elements.
+The TEG has been working on recommendations for the European Commission on the definition of minimum standards for the methodology of the ‘EU Climate Transition’ and ‘EU Paris-aligned’ benchmarks, that are aligned with the objectives of the Paris Agreement and addressing the risk of greenwashing.
+It has also worked on disclosure requirements in relation to Environmental, Social and Governance (ESG) factors in the benchmark statement and the benchmark methodology for all types of benchmarks (except interest rate and foreign exchange benchmarks) including the standard format to be used to report such elements.

-The TEG has engaged extensively with experts in the field in the past few months organising several workshops in order to obtain expertise and input.
+The TEG engaged extensively with experts in the field, organising several roundtables and workshops in order to obtain the best possible expertise and input.

 On 18 June 2019, the TEG published an interim report on Climate benchmarks and benchmarks’ ESG disclosures.
 A summary of the report is also available.
-In parallel, a 6 weeks call for feedback was launched.
-Taking into account the feedback received the TEG is expected to publish the final version of the report by the end of September.
+The interim report was subject to a 6-week call for feedback.

-Following the publication of the final report, the Commission will develop a delegated act building on the TEG work.
-The Commission will conduct a formal consultation on this delegated act.
+Following the publication, the European Commission will develop delegated acts building on the TEG report.
+The European Commission will conduct a formal 4-week consultation on those delegated acts.

-Based on the TEG’s proposals, the Commission has developed new climate reporting guidelines.
-A summary of the guidelines is also available.
-The new guidelines will supplement the existing non-binding guidelines on non-financial reporting published by the Commission in 2017.
-They will be consistent with the requirements of the Non-Financial Reporting Directive, and they will also integrate the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-They will provide guidance for companies on how to report on the impacts of their business on the climate and on the impacts of climate change on their business.
+The new guidelines on reporting climate-related information are a supplement to the non-binding guidelines on non-financial reporting published by the Commission in 2017.
+They are consistent with the requirements of the non-financial reporting Directive, and they also integrate the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+They provide guidance for companies on how to report on the impacts of their business on the climate and on the impacts of climate change on their business.